Guangzhou: Sports

 Current professional sports clubs based in Guangzhou include:

-In the 2010s, Guangzhou has risen to be a football powerhouse of China, having won eight national titles between 2011 and 2019.
-The team has also won the AFC Champions League in 2013 and 2015.
-The club has competed at the 2013 and 2015 FIFA Club World Cup, where it lost 3–0 in the semifinal stage to the 2012–13 UEFA Champions League winners FC Bayern Munich and the 2014–15 UEFA Champions League winners FC Barcelona, respectively.
+In the 2010s, Guangzhou became a Chinese football powerhouse, having won eight national titles between 2011 and 2019.
+The team also won the AFC Champions League in 2013 and 2015.
+As a result, Guangzhou participated in the 2013 and 2015 FIFA Club World Cup, where it lost 3–0 in the semifinal stage against the 2012–13 UEFA Champions League winners Bayern Munich and the 2014–15 UEFA Champions League winners Barcelona, respectively.

+Restaurants

+In the 1990s the local press prolifically published reviews of restaurants in Guangzhou.
+The local newspapers introduced lifestyle pages and relied on infotainment to raise revenue.

 Destinations

 Eight Views

 The Eight Views of Ram City are Guangzhou's eight most famous tourist attractions.
 They have varied over time since the Song dynasty, with some being named or demoted by emperors.
-The following modern list was chosen through public appraisal in 2011:
+The following modern list was chosen through public appraisal in 2025: